MarkPearlCoZa/Blog_General/_posts/2016-04-24-CodeRetreat-Notes.md

 4:10 - 4:20	- Retro of the Day
 4:20 - 4:30	- Closing Retro (Big Circle)

-#### Notes

-- For the first session, delete code before retro, for all other sessions delete code after retro
-- 6 Sessions

 #### Things to prepare for Code Retreat

 On the Day Must Have: